Mozart123/MeanEncoding/Readme.md

 However, it must be done correctly, otherwise will result in overfitting.

 In mean encoding, mean target value corresponding to each category is calculated.
-However, it is done in such a way that we don't assign the target means to the examples that we used for calculating these values.
+However, it is done in such a way that we don't assign the target means to the examples that we used for calculating these values, while still using all examples for training.
 ***
 How does it work?
 Let's say we are not using CV.
 There is only a single validation set.
 After that we,